Wednesday 15 July 2020 until Sunday 19 July 2020.

 Jake Dartington is a teacher of Insight Meditation and Mindfulness-based Approaches.
 He began his meditation practice in 1995 and has taught at Gaia House retreat centre since 2007 following a three-year teacher training with Christina Feldman.
 He has also taught retreats in Finland and Denmark and worked as a mentor on the mindfulness teacher training led by Jack Kornfield and Tara Brach.

-Beate Trück is the founder and a teacher at Brussels Mindfulness.
-She is an experienced and certified mindfulness and positive neuroplasticity teacher and has given many retreats to an international audience over the past years.
+Beate Trück is founder of Brussels Mindfulness and an experienced mindfulness teacher.
+She is certified by Arbor in Germany as mindfulness (MBSR) and by Dr. Rick Hanson as a positive neuroplasticity trainer and has given many retreats to an international audience over the past years.
 Participants like her warm and inclusive style and some of them come back regularly to her retreats.

 Extra: massages available